Toudoukan: Notable items

 Wrestling masks unexpectedly became a hot item at the store and over the years, the store has become known for its rare mask collection.
 The store had a Tiger Mask ring-worn mask from 1981 that has been appraised at ¥5,000,000 ($37,931 USD).
 Later, blood stained Tiger Mask masks were sold for ¥2,000,000 and ¥3,000,000.
 The store also has a ring-worn Antonio Inoki robe that was valued at ¥4,400,000, a World Boxing Council official championship belt and Yoshio Shirai's boxing gloves that were worn during a world title fight against Dado Marino.
 The store also has an electrified, barbed wire Japanese rice scooper that was used by Atsushi Onita in a match in 2015.
 The store also acquired a prized trophy awarded to the legendary Rikidozan in 1962 and kept in his family home after his death, honoring his winning the Japan Pro Wrestling Alliance tag team championship with partner Toyonobori in Toyonaka.
-In 2024, Rikidozan's trophy would be merged by Canada's Maple Leaf Pro Wrestling with Kenny Omega's 2011 Wrestling Retribution Project trophy into the PWA Champion's Grail, their world championship title.
+In 2024, Rikidozan's trophy would be merged by Canada's Maple Leaf Pro Wrestling with Kenny Omega's 2011 Wrestling Retribution Project trophy into the PWA Champions Grail, their world championship title.